wenlianggg/acsm-to-epub/README.md

 2. Run `docker compose up --build`
 3. Get the DRM-removed EPUB files in the `output/` folder

-Note that once you convert the ACSM file, it will be tied to your anon credentials automatically created, and the ACSM file cannot be opened by any other device or program without the same set of credentials.

-Fortunately, you have the EPUB files anyway!
+Note that once you convert the ACSM file, it will be tied to your anonymous credentials automatically created, and the ACSM file cannot be opened by any other device or program without the same set of credentials.
+But you have the EPUB files anyway!